8x8-dxi/ContactNowAPI/REPORTING.md

 /**
  * This function read customer record from ecnow endpoint.
- * It takes a CDR data
+ * It is called by getDialledCustomerRecords function (below) and takes a CDR data
  * @param {Object} cdr
  * @returns {undefined}
  */